EfeKarapinar1/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_06.md

-# Problem: Energy Dissipation of a Bouncing Ball
+# Question - 6.
+Energy Dissipation

+A tennis ball is dropped from a height of $2.0$ m.
+After each bounce, it loses 30% of its mechanical energy.
+To what height does it rise after the second bounce?

+---

 ## Necessary Definitions and Formulas